caxelos/Concurrent-and-Distributed-Computing/Concurrent-Programming-using-C/README.md

 # Concurrent Programming techniques using C and pThreads library

-1. Projects that use Pthread library in order to implement mutexes from scratch.n
+1. Projects that use Pthread library in order to implement mutexes from scratch.

 2. Projects that use Pthread library in order to implement "fair binary semaphores" from scratch.